kilroy-code/flexstore/README.md

 ```
 store({data, encryption: true}); // For owner (or default author).
-store({data, encryption: tag}); // Members of tag to read, regardless of Credentials.owner.
+store({data, encryption: tag}); // Members of tag can read.
 // The Credentials.author does NOT have be a members of tag to write, only to read!

 Credentials.encryption = true; // Set up a default for above.
 ```